sandreza/DG_Playground/docs/src/convective_adjustment.md

 # Convective Adjustment

-Convective adjustment is a simple parameterization that attempts the capture the effect of mixing due to convection.
-Physically this occurs because dense water parcels tend to sink and and light water parcels tend to rise
+Convective adjustment is a simple parameterization that attempts the capture the effect of mixing due to [convection](https://en.wikipedia.org/wiki/Convection).
+Physically this occurs because dense water parcels tend to sink and and light water parcels tend to rise.

 ## Mathematical Form